Pinoccio/docs/carlo.md

 # making calls.

-Pinoccio provides an http API, a command line tool, a nodejs api client, and a client side library to build web interfaces to interact with your troops.
+Pinoccio provides an http API, a command line tool, a nodejs API client, and a client side library to build web interfaces to interact with your troops.

 The api endpoint is https://api.pinocc.io